 - They found the home they wanted but it was overpriced so they didn’t buy it

 These folks are still out there looking for a home and are eager and motivated to find a home by the end of the year.
 These buyers are very dedicated and are the most likely to make serious offers if they’re interested in your home.

 If you are skeptical, here are the stats from last year at this time along with this years.
 You can see in September 2018 (week 37) the inventory was high reaching 19,083 homes on the market.
 2019’s fall spike occurred that week as well.
 2018 inventory increased for a few more weeks before falling again through November and December.
 This year’s spike seems to still have some momentum, though only slightly as its beginning to depict a similar downtrend trend.

 Pending Sales Per Week Last Year

-One of the many metrics we track on a weekly basis at Lamacchia Realty is the amount of homes that are listed compared to the amount of homes that go pending in a given week.
+One of the many metrics we track on a weekly basis at Lamacchia Realty is the number of homes that are listed compared to the number of homes that go pending each week.
 It provides us and our clients with very telling data about how active the market is.

-Throughout November and December there is a slight decrease in homes that are going pending but you may be surprised at how small that decrease actually is.
-In September and October of 2015 an average of 7.77% of the homes for sale went pending (accepted an offer) every week.
-Then in November and December 6.87% of homes went pending.
-That is a decrease of only .91%!
-If we remove Thanksgiving week and the week between Christmas and New Years the average goes up to 7.10% making it only a .68% difference between those months.
-Therefore taking your home off the market during this time is just not a good decision.
+Throughout November and December, there is a slight decrease in homes that are going pending (UAG), but you may be surprised at how small that decrease is.
+In September and October 2018 an average of 10.3% of the homes for sale went pending (under agreement) every week.
+Then in November and December, an average 8.3% of homes went pending.
+That is a decrease of only 2%!
+If we remove Thanksgiving week and the week between Christmas and New Year’s, the average goes up to 8.41 % – while not as high as in years past, it still brings the average higher than normal.
+This means that people are buying homes before and during the holidays!